talia-storymaker/wp-swipe-slider/README.md

 # wp-swipe-slider
- WIP.
  Simple WordPress plugin implementation of the Swipe slider.
 Designed to work with the WordPress block editor (Gutenberg).
 Simply create a gallery block and add the class "swipe-slideshow" to it and it will become a slideshow.
+A work-in-progress and not necessarily recommended for production.